CyberTechConsultingLLC/cybertechconsulting.github.io/index.md

 # CyberTech Consulting
 ### Microsoft 365 Consulting
-### Adoption & Change Management

-We provide Consulting & Advisory services for organizations on or moving to the Microsoft cloud.
+We provide Consulting, Advisory, and Support services for organizations on or moving to the Microsoft cloud.

-Turnkey support of Microsoft Teams, Azure, and Power Platform including assessments, migrations, rollouts, communications, and continuous adoption activities.
+This includes turnkey implementation support of Microsoft 365, Azure, and Power Platform including assessments, migrations, rollouts, communications, and continuous adoption activities.